investorphem/StackPay/README.md

 The payroll logic is implemented in a Clarity smart contract.

-Core functions include:
+**Core functions include:**
-- create-stream: initialize a new salary stream
+- `create-stream`: Initialize a new salary stream
-- withdraw: withdraw earned salary
+- `withdraw`: Withdraw earned salary
-- fund-stream: add funds to an existing stream
+- `fund-stream`: Add funds to an existing stream
-- cancel-stream: terminate a salary stream
+- `cancel-stream`: Terminate a stream and refund balance

+**Read-only functions:**
+- `get-stream`: Fetch specific stream details
+- `get-accrued-amount`: Calculate real-time earnings
+- `get-all-streams`: List all active streams

 Each stream tracks:
 - Employer address